Montessori Pythagoras Board and Bilingual Multiplication Table (English and Chinese)

 - Cover numbers with scratch off stickers; use a coin to reveal the hidden number!

-- Practice writing in a blank multiplication chart
+- Practice writing in a blank multiplication table

 Although we mainly work with Arabic numerals for math, my daughter likes seeing the Chinese numbers for reference since she usually thinks about the numbers bilingually.

-Here is a blank multiplication chart that my daughter completed on her own!
+Here is a blank multiplication table that my daughter completed on her own!